Caledonian Sky

 Review of Caledonian Sky

-The 1991-built MS Caledonian Sky cruise ship was constructed by Nuovi Cantieri Apuania SpA (in Marina di Carrara Italy) and launched under the name "Renaissance VI" for shipowner Renaissance Cruises (1989-founded/2001-defunct).
-The boat's previous shipowner was APT (Australian Pacific Touring) and prior to 2023 she was chartered to Noble Caledonia.
+The 1991-built MS Caledonian Sky cruise ship was constructed by Nuovi Cantieri Apuania SpA (in Marina di Carrara, Italy) and was launched under the name "Renaissance VI" for the shipowner Renaissance Cruises (founded in 1989 and defunct since 2001).

 The vessel (IMO number 8802870) is currently Bahamas-flagged (MMSI 311061100) and registered in Nassau.